GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/understanding-noise/index.md

 Noise is applied to every summary value—including empty ones (0).

-{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/qKiM3ozD6OZhkr113Sr7.png", alt="ALT_TEXT_HERE", width="256", height="173" %}
+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/qKiM3ozD6OZhkr113Sr7.png", alt="Even empty summary values are subject to noise.", width="256", height="173" %}

-##### Example

-Even if the true summary value for a given key is 0, the noisy summary value you'll see in the summary report for this key will (most likely) not be 0.
+For example, even if the true summary value for a given key is 0, the noisy summary value you'll see in the summary report for this key will (most likely) not be 0.

 Noise can be either a positive or a negative number.

-{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/bKwhviKHyHc6r7u0KIY5.png", alt="ALT_TEXT_HERE", width="512", height="204" %}
+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/bKwhviKHyHc6r7u0KIY5.png", alt="Examples of positive and negative noise.", width="512", height="204" %}

-##### Example

-For a pre-noise purchase amount of 327,000, noise may be +6,000 or -6,000 (these are arbitrary example values).
+For example, for a pre-noise purchase amount of 327,000, noise may be +6,000 or -6,000 (these are arbitrary example values).

 ### Evaluating noise